Smart Home Guide

 For a multi-room smart home audio setup, don't feel locked into one brand.
 Matter support means you can mix ecosystems more easily than before.
 That said, keeping speakers within one family gives you the smoothest multi-room audio sync.

-Our top pick for a whole-apartment setup is a pair of Amazon Echo speakers — the price-to-coverage ratio is hard to beat, and Alexa's multi-room routines are the most flexible.
+Our top pick for a whole-apartment setup is a pair of Amazon Echo speakers.
+The price-to-coverage ratio is hard to beat, and Alexa's multi-room routines are the most flexible.
 Pair them with a few smart plugs and you've got voice control over nearly everything in your space.

 The Verdict